sourcegraph/handbook/content/departments/support/strategy-goals/FY23Q1-OKR-Plan.md

 - Resume case reviews and introduce the long running case retro practice
 - Enable (at least) all other leaders and program managers to serve as messenger
-- Solidify our change managment practices
+- Solidify our change management practices
 - Solidify our project management practices
 - Identify possible ways to lower need for requests for help for #delivery and #repo-management